Topic IndexLibrary Index

 Grunting.
 A grunting sound can be heard each time the person exhales.
 This grunting is the body's way of trying to keep air in the lungs so they will stay open.

 Nose flaring.
-The openings of the nose spreading open while breathing may indicate that a person is having to work harder to breathe.
+The openings of the nose spreading open while breathing may mean that a person is having to work harder to breathe.

 Sweating.
 There may be increased sweat on the head, but the skin does not feel warm to the touch.
 More often, the skin may feel cool or clammy.
 This may happen when the breathing rate is very fast.

 Wheezing.
-A tight, whistling or musical sound heard with each breath may indicate that the air passages may be smaller (tighter), making it harder to breathe.
+A tight, whistling or musical sound heard with each breath can mean that the air passages may be smaller (tighter), making it harder to breathe.

 If you see someone with these symptoms, call 911.
 If the person is in a health care facility, immediately notify a health care professional.
 You may also want to consider taking a first aid or CPR class so you are prepared for medical emergencies.